techandsoftware/teletext-for-javascript-docs/teletext-features.md

 Extensions are supported via plugins.

-See also these modules:
+See also these packages:

-* [@techandsoftware/teletext-service](https://www.npmjs.com/package/@techandsoftware/teletext-service), a higher level module with page numbers, subpage and colour button navigation.
+* [@techandsoftware/teletext-service](https://www.npmjs.com/package/@techandsoftware/teletext-service), a higher level package with page numbers, subpage and colour button navigation.
+This can be used as the basis of an application.
-* @techandsoftware/teletext-caster, Chromecast integration, for displaying teletext on Chromecast and compatible TVs
+* [@techandsoftware/teletext-caster](https://www.npmjs.com/package/@techandsoftware/teletext-caster), Chromecast integration, for displaying teletext on Chromecast and compatible TVs.
+This is clearly what Google intended all along.
+* [@techandsoftware/teletext-plugin-smooth-mosaic](https://www.npmjs.com/package/@techandsoftware/teletext-plugin-smooth-mosaic), a plugin which applies a pixel-art scaling algorithm to the block mosaics to create higher resolution graphics.
+The algorithm used is [hqx](https://en.wikipedia.org/wiki/Hqx_(algorithm)) by Maxim Stepin.
+The result isn't authentic teletext, but this can create a satisfying result.
+This is unrelated to the G3 character set in level 2.5, which contains smooth mosaic characters.
+* [@techandsoftware/teletext-fonts](https://www.npmjs.com/package/@techandsoftware/teletext-fonts) is a helper package which contains a couple of fonts equipped with block mosaic characters (sextants).
+This is optional and unnecessary if rendering the mosaics graphically via `setView()`.
+* [@techandsoftware/image-to-sextants](https://www.npmjs.com/package/@techandsoftware/image-to-sextants) converts an image to Unicode sextant or teletext block mosaic characters.

+See also these sites:

+* [Geefax](https://geefax.robdev.org.uk) is a web-based teletext service, using content from the Guardian via their API, which demonstrates the packages above.

 ## Teletext features supported

-[Teletext](https://en.wikipedia.org/wiki/Teletext) is a technical standard for showing pages of text and semigraphics on TV screens, devised in 1976 by the BBC and IBA.
-The spec for the most recent version is [ETSI EN 300 706](https://www.etsi.org/deliver/etsi_en/300700_300799/300706/01.02.01_60/en_300706v010201p.pdf).
+As a quick intro, [teletext](https://en.wikipedia.org/wiki/Teletext) is a technical standard for showing pages of text and semigraphics on TV screens, devised in 1976 by the BBC and IBA.
+The spec for the most recent version of World Standard Teletext is [ETSI EN 300 706](https://www.etsi.org/deliver/etsi_en/300700_300799/300706/01.02.01_60/en_300706v010201p.pdf).
 It's still used in Europe, where it's used for broadcast TV.
 Its a cousin of [Viewdata](https://en.wikipedia.org/wiki/Viewdata).
-UK broadcast subtitles still use the 7-bit character set defined by teletext despite newer systems being availble.
+UK broadcast subtitles still use the 7-bit character set defined by teletext despite newer systems being available.

+The levels are for different capabilities, defined in the teletext spec.

 * **Level 1**

-    * Screen size of 40 x 25 characters
+    * A base page, or screen size of 40 x 25 characters
     * 6 colour foreground text or mosaic characters (also called [semigraphics](https://en.wikipedia.org/wiki/Semigraphics) or [sextants](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing))
     * 7 colour background
     * Text displayed using the G0 character sets